The Deer and the Cauldron (2014 TV series)

-The Deer and the Cauldron is a Chinese television series adapted from Louis Cha's novel The Deer and the Cauldron.
-It was directed by Lai Shui-ching, and starred Han Dong, Wei Qianxiang and others.
+The Deer and the Cauldron is a Chinese wuxia-comedy television series adapted from the novel The Deer and the Cauldron by Jin Yong.
+It was directed by Lai Shui-ching, starring Han Dong, Wei Qianxiang and others.
 The series was shot from September–December 2013, and first aired on Anhui TV, Sichuan TV and Yunnan TV from 20 December 2014 to 9 January 2015.